medic/cht-android/README.md

 Each APK will be generated and stored in `build/outputs/apk/[flavor][Engine]/[debug|release]/`, for example after assembling the _Medicmobiledemo Webview_ flavor with `make flavor=MedicmobiledemoWebview assemble`, the _release_ versions of the APKs generated are stored in `build/outputs/apk/medicmobiledemoWebview/release/`.

 To assemble other flavors, use the following command: `make flavour=[Flavor][Engine] assemble`.
 See the [Flavor selection](#flavor-selection) section for more details about `make` commands.

+To create the `.aab` bundle file, use `make bundle`, although signed version are generated when [releasing](#releasing), and the Google Play Store requires signed versions.

 To clean the APKs and compiled resources: `make clean`.